xiuql/BDSIM4CEPC/manual/source/model_description.rst

 This magnet geometry has again, individual poles according to the order of the magnet but the yoke is an upright square section to which the poles are attached.
-This geometry behaves in the same wasy as `polescircular` with regard to the beam pipe size.
+This geometry behaves in the same way as `polescircular` with regard to the beam pipe size.

 .. versionadded:: 0.7